-After more than two years of blogging I’ve not only learned a ton, but established a set of rules I live by in my little blogging world.
+After years of blogging, I’ve not only learned a ton but established a set of rules I live by in my little blogging world.
 For my fellow bloggers, I’m sure you have the same.
 And for my friends and family without blogs, this will give you a little insight into what the blogging world is all about.

 But first, a little background.

-I started my blog two-and-a-half years ago as a platform for my writing.
-I hope to be a Christian author some day and figured it couldn’t hurt to “publishing” my own articles.
-I also wanted a place to share my fun DIY’s .
+I started my blog in 2014 as a platform for my writing.
+Someday I hope to be a Christian author and figured it couldn’t hurt to “publish” my own articles.
+I also wanted a place to share fun DIY’s.
 And just like that Pretty Simple Ideas was born.

-Second thing I’d like to mention before getting into my commandments is how I had no idea how much work it involved.
+A second thing I’d like to mention before getting into my commandments is how I had no idea how much work is involved.
 NO IDEA.
-For me it’s become my full-time job on top of my full-time job.
+For me, it’s become my full-time job on top of my full-time job.
 From writing posts, editing posts, taking photos for my posts, editing my photos, scheduling posts, scheduling social media, learning about the newest social media algorithm, trying to grow my Pinterest/Facebook/Instagram/Twitter accounts, trying to grow my newsletter subscribers, trying to re-do my branding, and trying to learn how to make money….I’ve learned it takes a lot to keep a blog running and successful.

 Lastly, there is something incredibly satisfying about blogging, making money from blogging, and being your own boss.
 So here’s a shout out to entrepreneurs who have made their work their full-time job too!

-Now that I’m all worked up, let’s get to my 10 Commandments of Blogging.
+Now, let’s get to my 10 Commandments of Blogging

 What I mean is, every time a blogger takes the time to write a thoughtful comment on my blog, I will try to go and return the favor as often as I can.
 Now, it’s not always possible to do this for every comment, but I especially try when someone leaves a really kind thought out comment on my post.